zzcczc/COMP0035-tutorials-2025/docs/7_app_design/7-04-draw-design.md

 ## Add the controller classes

 These control the business logic.
-I have grouped them according to function, you may choose a different way to group them.
+I have grouped them according to function; you may choose a different way to group them.
 There is no single way to design these!

 If not following the MVC model, these operations may be in the relevant model classes.

-The logic to create, read, update and delete any of the model classes will be handled by the ORM so have not been added here.
+The logic to create, read, update and delete any of the model classes will be handled by the ORM, so has not been added here.
 You can add them to the class diagram if you prefer.

 ```mermaid